xhyrom/discord-datamining/data/articles/normal/articles/17864387876887/content.md

 <p>Users who have had a Discord Nitro subscription at any point on their accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible to redeem this promotion.</p>
 <p>If a user has had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on their account and they’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <p>We will not be able to refund any leftover subscription time from those, and the user will be forfeiting the remainder of the existing sub when activating the 1 month Nitro trial.</p>
-<p>This promotion is available globally except in the following regions: RU, UA, CN, IR.
+<p>This promotion is available globally except in the following regions: RU, UK, CN, IR.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
-You can learn more at this <a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer">Help Center article</a>.]</p>
+You can learn more at this <a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer">Help Center article</a>.</p>
 <p><strong>Requirements:</strong> Claim through the Fortnite Leaderboard Bot by November 2, 2023 (4:59PM PST), and redeem in Discord account by November 16, 2023 (4:59PM PST).</p>
 <p><strong>Subscription:</strong> After the 1 month free trial period, your Nitro subscription will convert to a monthly recurring subscription, and Discord will bill your payment method for per month until you cancel it.
 You can cancel at any time in your Discord User Settings. </p>
 <p id="h_01HDECVHC3PHKXECXGBTMZTJA7"><span class="wysiwyg-font-size-large"><strong>What this article covers:</strong></span></p>